ChaoticArts/OpenShadows/README.md

 ## Work in progress / roadmap
 This project is in the *very* early stages.
 There is still a long way to go before there's anything playable.
-The initial focus is on understanding the data formats.
+The initial focus is on understanding the data formats and converting them to data that can be used by modern systems (images, sounds, music, ...).

 ### Understand, identify and parse data files
 * [ ] `.3DM` 3d map